 |The student must maintain a time log and submit a complete Time Certification Form at the end of the externship term, verifying that he/she completed the required work hours;|

-There is a 9-credit cap as to the number of academic credits that a student may earn through externship placements that may be applied towards meeting a student's graduation requirements in accordance with the Miami Law Registrar Office's JD Degree Requirements Self-Audit Form.
+There is a 9-credit cap as to the number of academic credits that a student may earn through externships that may be applied towards meeting a student's graduation requirements in accordance with the Miami Law Registrar Office's JD Degree Requirements Self-Audit Form.

-All lectures (including the mandatory orientation) associated with the Externship Program will take place on either a Tuesday or Thursday from 5:30 pm - 7:20 pm on the Miami Law campus unless otherwise stated.
-The specific lecture dates will be provided on the syllabus that will be distributed at the mandatory orientation.
-Student will have to make all necessary arrangements to attend lectures including adjusting externship work hours to ensure availability.
+All lectures associated with the Externship Program will take place on either a Tuesday or Thursday from 5:30 pm - 7:20 pm on the Miami Law campus unless otherwise stated.
+The specific lecture dates will be provided within the syllabus that will be distributed on August 23, 2018 -- the first class meeting for this program.
+Externs must make all necessary arrangements to attend their assigned lectures including adjusting externship work hours .

 Policies attached to the Externship Program